selkies-project/selkies-gstreamer/README.md

 More information available in the [coTURN container image](https://hub.docker.com/r/coturn/coturn) or the [coTURN repository](https://github.com/coturn/coturn) website.

 #### Deploy coTURN With Kubernetes

+Before you read, [STUNner](https://github.com/l7mp/stunner) is a pretty good method to deploy a TURN or STUN server on Kubernetes if you are able to use Helm.

 You are recommended to use a `ConfigMap` for creating the configuration file for coTURN.
 Use the [example coTURN configuration](https://github.com/coturn/coturn/blob/master/examples/etc/turnserver.conf) as a reference to create a `ConfigMap` which mounts to `/etc/turnserver.conf`.
 The only mandatory lines are either `use-auth-secret` and `static-auth-secret=(PUT RANDOM 64 BYTE BASE64 KEY HERE)` or `lt-cred-mech` and `user=yourusername:yourpassword`, but specifying `min-port=` and `max-port=` are strongly recommended to restrict the range of the relay ports.